-The Management Strategy Evaluation for Pacific halibut is currently being used to investigate management procedures to set the coastwide mortality limit (coastwide scale) and determine catch limits for each IPHC Regulatory Area (distribution of mortality limits, Figure 8).
-This requires a multi-area operating model with fleets represented within IPHC Regulatory Areas.
+The Management Strategy Evaluation for Pacific halibut is currently being used to investigate elements of management procedures that set a coastwide mortality limit (coastwide scale) and determine catch limits for each IPHC Regulatory Area (distribution of mortality limits, Figure 9).
+This requires a multiarea operating model with fleets represented within IPHC Regulatory Areas (Figure 10).
 The specifications for the current Pacific halibut MSE framework are provided below.